OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 Now we'll build a circuit with a button and inverting debouncer circuit connected to a GPIO, and an LED connected to another GPIO that is driven by software.

+**Note:** We'll be using our previous switch circuit as a basis for what we're about to do next.

 #### What You'll Need

 You'll need to pull a few more components from your Kit.
 Prepare the following: